 Exposure to the elements

 Exostosis externa, also known as surfer’s ear, is a condition that’s all too common among water sports lovers.
-To combat surfer’s ear, the body produces bone in the ear canal to protect itself against the wind, water and cold temperatures that surfers, sailors, jet skiers and other extreme water sports buffs expose themselves to.
-This can cause wax, water and other material to become trapped in the ear, causing pain and possible infection.
+To combat the surfer’s ear, the body produces bone in the ear canal to protect itself against the wind, water, and cold temperatures that surfers, sailors, jet skiers, and other extreme water sports buffs expose themselves to.
+This can cause wax, water, and other material to become trapped in the ear, causing pain and possible infection.

 Here are some of the best products for protecting your ears:

-Engineered with water sports enthusiasts in mind, Alpine Surfsafe Earplugs for Surfers uses soft and flexible AlpineThermoShape™ material to ensure a perfect fit.
-These Alpine ear plugs offer robust protection against surfer’s ear, as well as general damage from water and wind.
+Engineered with water sports enthusiasts in mind, Alpine Surf safe Earplugs for Surfers use soft and flexible AlpineThermoShape™ material to ensure a perfect fit.
+These Alpine earplugs offer robust protection against surfer’s ear, as well as general damage from water and wind.

-Children often experience earache and ear infection.
-Developed by hearing specialists, Pluggies Kids earplugs prevent water from getting into the ears during swimming, showering, water sports and bathing.
-Alpine Pluggies Kids Earplugs are specially designed for children aged between three and twelve years.
+Children often experience earache and ear infections.
+Developed by hearing specialists, Pluggies Kids earplugs prevent water from getting into the ears during swimming, showering, water sports, and bathing.
+Alpine Pluggies Kids Earplugs are designed for children between three and twelve years old.

-Designed to seal out both water and noise, Mack’s Ear Seals Earplugs are simple, yet effective.
+Mack’s Ear Seals Earplugs are simple yet effective, designed to seal out both water and noise.
 The plugs boast a noise reduction rating of 27dB, one of the highest on the commercial market.

 Constructed with a soft and flexible silicone putty, Mack’s Pillow Soft Silicone Waterproof Ear Plugs fit like a glove.
-They mould to the contours of your ears to create a watertight seal that protects against swimmer’s ear and other water-related infections.
+They mold to your ears’ contours to create a watertight seal that protects against the swimmer’s ear and other water-related infections.